Hopes-Chantel/RestiBesti/README.md

 # RestiBesti

-### Your friendly neighborhood restaurant app.
+#### Your friendly neighborhood restaurant app.
 Add your favorite restaurants and leave reviews.
-### Additionally, if the user is feeling spontaneous, they can allow the app to chose a restaurant for them.
+#### Additionally, if the user is feeling spontaneous, they can allow the app to chose a restaurant for them.

-## Screenshot(s): A screenshot of your app's landing page and any other screenshots of interest.
+## Screenshot(s):

 ##### ![landing page](https://i.ibb.co/q9hVh2t/Screen-Shot-2022-04-13-at-9-03-50-AM.png)
 ##### ![Main Restaurant Page](https://i.ibb.co/9bC9bwC/Screen-Shot-2022-04-13-at-9-04-17-AM.png)